Kilmarnock F.C. Women: Kilmarnock

-In 1999 the club became known as Kilmarnock.
+In 1999 the club became known as FC Kilmarnock Ladies.
 The early part of the 2000s saw manager Jim Chapman assemble a strong squad with several Scotland women's national football team players.
 The club won the league championship twice and was Scotland's representative in the UEFA Women's Cup in 2002–03 and 2003–04.

 Later in the decade Kilmarnock were much less successful, with a young and inexperienced side who often suffered heavy defeats.
 May 2010 saw a 29–0 loss at champions Glasgow City.
 In 2011 they finished last in the Scottish Women's Premier League but were spared relegation because of a shortage of teams.
 The team's only win of the season, 2–0 against Falkirk, was changed to a 3–0 defeat when it emerged one of Kilmarnock's players was six weeks short of her 15th birthday and ineligible for senior football.
 However, in the 2012 season, they finished bottom again and they were relegated.

 In 2017, former Kilmarnock player Shelley Kerr became the Scotland Women's national coach.

 In the 2018 SWPL season, newly promoted Kilmarnock lost their first league match of the season at home against Motherwell 2-1.
 After the match Kilmarnock complained that Motherwell had not followed correct SWF procedures.
 Kilmarnock were subsequently rewarded with a 3-0 win over Motherwell.
 The result put them top of the SWPL2.

-In January 2020, F.C.
-Kilmarnock Ladies was brought in house and under full control by Kilmarnock F.C. before being renamed and re-branded as Kilmarnock FC Women with former Rangers coach Andy Gardner being appointed as the team's new head coach ahead of the 2020 season.
+In January 2020, FC Kilmarnock Ladies was brought in house and under full control by Kilmarnock Football Club and was re-branded as Kilmarnock FC Women with former Rangers coach Andy Gardner being appointed as the team's new head coach ahead of the 2020 season.

 In July 2022, Kilmarnock Women's playing squad signed their first ever professional contracts in a landmark move for the club.
-Former head coach Jim Chapman would also make a return for a second spell in charge ahead of the team's move into the newly formed Scottish Women's Premier League.
+Former head coach Jim Chapman also made a return for a second spell in charge ahead of the team's move into the newly formed Scottish Women's Premier League.

 First team squad

 Former players

-For details of former players, see :Category:F.C.
-Kilmarnock Ladies players.
+For details of former players, see :Category:Kilmarnock F.C.
+Women players.